xrigueira/w-OnML/README.md

 # w-OnML
- Online learning for watar quality prediction and anomaly detection.
+ Online anomaly classification and prediction in water data.

 ## How to process the data?
 1. Get the concatenated files for each station desired from the (data repo)[https://github.com/xrigueira/data] and place them in the /data directory.
 For example: 'ammonium_901.txt', 'ph_901.txt', ...
 No other files should be in this directory when preprocessing.